 Falls from height, and falls on the same level have been identified in various statistics globally as a significant cause of harm

 The fall detection within this alarm senses serious falls where someone may become incapacitated.

-Should it detect a serious impact and an altitude drop of more than 1m, the alarm has automatic Man Down/Fall detection and will enter into it emergency mode.
+Should it detect a serious impact and an altitude drop of more than 1m and an impact, the alarm has automatic Fall detection and will enter into it emergency mode.
 It will ask ‘Press SOS to cancel” 3 times.
 If the SOS is not cancelled,it will automatically send an SOS message to the devices contacts and start calling the contacts in sequence.